bao-project/bao-docs/source/development/code_documentation.rst

 Code Documentation
 ==================

-Code documentation is essential to ease code readability, maintenance and thus, scalability.
-This becomes even more crucial in an open-source project, given the number of diverse contributors that must be able clearly to understand every aspect of code even when contributing without direct contact with each other or the code owners and maintainers.
+Code documentation is essential to ease code readability, maintenance, and scalability.
+This becomes even more crucial in open-source projects, where a diverse group of contributors must understand the codebase without direct contact with each other, the code owners, or the maintainers.

 All code should be thoroughly commented not with obvious, explicit descriptions of the code (e.g. ``x++; // increment x``), but provide:

-* Detailed, high-level semantics descriptions;
+* Detailed, high-level semantic descriptions of the code functionality, purpose, and expected behavior;
 * Clarifications on why a particular approach, technique, or algorithm was used;
 * Any trade-offs or constraints that have been detected;
-* Any other useful information.
+* Any other useful information that can help readers understand and maintain the code.

-Besides "traditional" code description and clarification comments that should be applied to all code, regardless of used language, Doxygen comments are also mandatory for all interfaces in C code and optional for private/static items.
-Doxygen is a documentation generator tool used to document API's.
-This tool extracts information from specially-formatted comments called tags.
-The remaining sections of this tutorial will define guidelines and requirements on how to use Doxygen within Bao Project's repository.
+In addition to the "traditional" code description and clarification comments that are essential for all code, we use the Doxygen documentation generator tool to comment all Application Programming Interfaces (APIs).
+Doxygen extracts information from specially-formatted comments, known as **tags**, and produces documentation in various formats.
+The remaining sections of this tutorial will outline the guidelines and requirements for using Doxygen within the project repositories.

 .. _generic: